nikanikachan/Proof_of_Authority_Blockchain/README.md

 Prerequisites:
--puppeth installed
+- puppeth installed
--MyCrypto installed
+- MyCrypto installed

-Setting up a test network
+## Setting up a test network

+### 1. Get our public key addresses

-1. First we have to create two nodes that will be our sealer addresses.
-Go the folder where your puppeth application is on your computer and create two nodes.
+ First we have to create two nodes that will be our sealer addresses.
+Go the folder where your puppeth application is on your computer and create two nodes with the code below:

 ```
     // Create new nodes